General questions

 We are running a predator elimination (rather than ongoing predator control and suppression) to prevent the long-term use of toxins and its associated costs.

-How humane are the methods used?
+How humane are the methods and devices used?

-We have to act now to save our precious taonga, species that exist nowhere else in the world and are under severe threat of extinction.
 The traps we use meet NAWAC (National Animal Welfare Advisory Committee) standards.
 We also chose brodifacoum as our preferred bait toxin.
 This is carefully secured in bait stations and is safest choice for pets as there is an antidote available using Vitamin K.

 Is it safe for my pet or kids?